NDU-CSC413/lectures-md/c++review.md

 1. t in main is copy ctored from the tmp
 1. tmp is destroyed
 1. when main exists t is destroyed

+You can test the code below [here](https://godbolt.org/z/9Y4ojx). **Note** the -fno-elide-constructors option in the bottom right of the screen.
 ```cpp
 $g++-10 -fno-elide-constructors -std=c++11 rvopt.cpp
 $./a.out